If you are on holiday in Malaga and you are a nature lover, you should not miss a visit to the spectacular rock formations of El Torcal in Antequera.

 This means that even in the middle of summer it is a good idea to bring some warm clothes with you.

 El Torcal has strong northerly winds and dense fog for most of the year.
-It is therefore advisable to take warm clothing, a mackintosh or windbreaker.
+It is therefore advisable to take warm clothing and a mackintosh.

 ¿Did you know that…?

 The landscapes of the Torcal were featured in several episodes of the series Warrior Nun, released in 2020 on Netflix.

 Other attractions close to El Torcal de Antequera